 I'll certainly grant that many people today do not do well on modern dairy, but that's a discussion for a different article on digestion and commercial dairy.

 In case you're interested, we cover these topics in much more depth in our personal coaching program.

 I truly admire people who want to be ecologically responsible and not participate in animal cruelty.
 I'm right there with you.
 Much of what happens in the food industry is deplorable, and can turn otherwise healthful food into something, not-so-healthful.

 Yet blanket statements such as or "red meat is bad" or "dairy is bad" or "saturated fat is bad" or even "grains are bad" simply throw the baby out with the bath water.
 There's important context those statements miss.

 Those who argue that "too many farting cows are bad for the environment" simply have never tried to build healthy soil.
 You can't do it without animals.

-While it may be "kind," to not eat meat, eating only plants will create other health problems.
+Furthermore, while it may be "kind," to not eat meat, eating only plants eventually creates avoidable health problems.

 Case in point...